 What is TypeScript

 TypeScript is a superset of JavaScript.
-This means that it is an extension of JavaScript that adds additional functionalities but shares the same base and operation.
+That is, it is an extension of JavaScript that adds additional functionality, but shares the same base and operation.

 This means that any valid JavaScript code is also valid in TypeScript.
-Which is a great advantage of TypeScript over other alternatives to JavaScript.
+This is a great advantage of TypeScript compared to other alternatives to JavaScript.

 Among the functionalities that TypeScript adds to JavaScript, we mainly have,

 Some tools and frameworks will be directly compatible with TypeScript.
-But for most, we will need to transpile (that is, convert) the TypeScript code into JavaScript.
+But in most cases, we will have to transpile (that is, convert) the TypeScript code into JavaScript.

 We will see all of this in depth in the various articles of the course.